Time Warner Co-CEO Nicholas Quits

 NEW YORK (AP) _ Time Warner Inc. on Thursday announced the unexpected resignation of N.J.
 Nicholas Jr. as co-chief executive and president in a rift over the direction of the media and entertainment giant.

-Vice chairman Gerald M. Levin, a former Nicholas rival and one of the architects of the merger of Time Inc. and Warner Communications Inc., was elected by the company’s board of director to succeed Nicholas.
+Vice chairman Gerald M. Levin, a former Nicholas rival and one of the architects of the merger of Time Inc. and Warner Communications Inc., was elected by the company’s board of directors to succeed Nicholas.

 Nicholas has been sharing the chief executive’s title with Chairman Steven J. Ross since a few months after the 1990 merger.
 Levin, a lawyer, has been the merged company’s chief business strategist.